walmartlabs/lacinia/docs/tutorial/pedestal.rst

    :emphasize-lines: 5-7,35-

 This new code is almost entirely boilerplate for Pedestal and for Lacinia-Pedestal.
-The core function is ``com.walmartlabs.lacinia.pedestal/pedestal-service`` which is passed the compiled schema and a map of options, and returns a Pedestal service map which is then used to define the Pedestal server.
+The core function is ``com.walmartlabs.lacinia.pedestal/service-map`` which is passed the compiled schema and a map of options, and returns a Pedestal service map which is then used to create the Pedestal server.

 GraphiQL is not enabled by default; it is opt-in, and should generally only be enabled for development servers, or behind a firewall that limits access from the outside world.